 It was an aha moment.
 Biller knew Prancer had helped her work out the issues she was going though.
 Watching the boy, she now saw the impact Prancer had on others, as well.

 A Legacy of Healing

-Sheri rented space in a local barn and began welcoming kids who suffered from anxiety, had autism, and were affected by a variety of other emotional or physical issues to ride, groom, feed and just talk to Prancer.
-And just like her teacher friend, parents came to her with grateful tears in their eyes as they shared the remarkable progress their children were making.
+Biller rented space in a local barn and began welcoming kids who suffered from anxiety, had autism, and were affected by a variety of other emotional or physical issues to ride, groom, feed and just talk to Prancer.
+And just like her colleague, parents came to her with grateful tears in their eyes as they shared the remarkable progress their children were making.

-Sheri’s program was so successful that after two years, in 2018, she founded Loving Reins, a riding program that offers equine therapy to children and adults, including veterans with PTSD.
-Although Prancer has sadly passed, Sheri now has a stable of 65 other horses who are carrying on his legacy of healing.
+Biller’s program was so successful that after two years, in 2018, she founded Loving Reins, a riding program that offers equine therapy to children and adults, including veterans with PTSD.
+Although Prancer has sadly passed, Biller now had a stable of 65 other horses to carry on his legacy of healing.

-“Loving Reins is absolutely amazing,” says a client, Lisa.
+“Loving Reins is absolutely amazing,” says a client.
 “I’ve had the pleasure of witnessing my daughter conquer fears, control her emotions, and gain confidence.”

-“I was going through a tough time,” one veteran confides.
-“But working with Sheri and her horses helped me understand what I was feeling.
+“I was going through a tough time,” adds another client, who is also a veteran.
+“But working with [Biller] and her horses helped me understand what I was feeling.
 They had a big impact on my emotional growth.”

 These kinds of reactions and interactions always make Biller smile.
 “As herd animals, horses are good at reading others in the herd,” she explains.
 “As humans, we tend to bury our emotions, but horses have a way of drawing them to the surface, allowing us to deal with them.
 To be completely healthy and happy, we must be at peace with ourselves.
 Horses help so many achieve this!”